 Spiders and Web Crawlers

-In an effort to return the most current and relevant data, Web crawlers are sent out to visit websites, read the content, Meta data and also follow any links that the website connects to.
-The Web crawler, then returns all collected information back to a central depository; where the data is indexed.
-Periodically in the future, spiders will return to webpages; and record any information that has changed.
+In an effort to return the most current and relevant data, Web crawlers are sent out to visit websites, read the content, Meta data, and also follow any links that the website connects to.
+The Web crawler then returns all collected information back to a central depository, where the data is indexed.
+The spiders will return to webpages periodically, and record any information that has changed.